Atorvastatin: Benefits, Uses, Dosage, Side Effects, and Complete Guide

 5. Is atorvastatin safe for long-term use?

-Yes, with regular medical monitoring, it is considered safe for long-term use.
+Yes with medical monitoring atorvastatin is considered safe, for long-term use.